 DON’T Wait for It to Work Itself Out

 “Do not wait for the situation to resolve itself.
 Request a meeting with both employees as soon as you catch wind of the situation, and over time, facilitate a change of department for one of them.
 This is important to prevent other employees from thinking that the subordinate has some sort of privilege over the rest by having a relationship with the boss.

 After witnessing manager-employee romantic relationships on multiple occasions, I’ve found that this has definitely been the best approach.”

 DO Set Boundaries

 “Our office does not currently have a policy in place for this, but if this situation came up I’d be very concerned—especially with the recent #MeToo movement.
-I would discourage this type of relationship and require that the parties involved let HR know.
+I would discourage dating a manager or subordinate at work and require that the parties involved let HR know.
 Together, we could decide if a change is needed.
 I would also establish physical and emotional boundaries during work hours, and clearly establish professional expectations.”

 Anonymous, HR Manager

 DON’T Forget Compliance